AARoads Forum

 Post by: hotdogPi on May 23, 2025, 12:49:43 PM

-Quote from: vdeane on Today at 12:46:39 PMAs for prices, sales tax means that everything won't be nice and neat regardless, so why should prices round when that won't mean much?
+Quote from: vdeane on May 23, 2025, 12:46:39 PMAs for prices, sales tax means that everything won't be nice and neat regardless, so why should prices round when that won't mean much?
 I could see maybe in jurisdictions that don't have sales tax, but not elsewhere, unless it's something priced nationally.
 The countries where prices changed have their taxes built in to the listed prices, so there's no percentage applied at the end.

 Groceries are untaxed in most states.